Skip to navigation Skip to content

 See Aged care means assessment – protected person for more information.

-Financial disclosure to service providers
+Financial disclosure to registered providers

 A form was previously used for care recipients to give consent to release financial information to aged care services.
 This process has been decommissioned.
 Any Display on Access (DOA) docs located on a care recipient’s record should be ended.